PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Score Based Asynchronous Challenges.md

-# Setting Up A Score Based Asynchronous Challenge
+# Score Based Asynchronous Challenges

 Turn-based multiplayer gameplay between two or more players that can check in and play their turn when it's convenient.
 Similar to play-by-mail games and, more electronically, play-by-email.